rdebullain/SQL_Project_01/starting_with_questions.md

 HAVING   COUNT(*) > 0  -- QA: Check for proper grouping ORDER BY transactionrevenue DESC;  -- QA: Confirm proper ordering

-Answer: Mountain View, New York, San Francisco
+Answer: United States, United Kingdom, Canada

 **Question 2: What is the average number of products ordered from visitors in each city and country?**